 However, if the terms and conditions of an employee’s contract are changed several years after the business transfer it becomes more difficult to show that the transfer is the reason for the variation.
-Further, some contracts of employment expressly permit changes to be made, and are unaffected by TUPE, which we explain a little more below.
+Further, some contracts of employment permit changes to be made, and are unaffected by TUPE regulations, which we explain a little more below.

 It’s important to seek legal advice in relation to this, to make sure you know the final details of your protection.
 Call us now on 0808 164 0808.

 Can my new employer change my contract after TUPE?

 Usually, if a new employer makes contractual changes, this would make you eligible to bring a breach of TUPE regulations claim.
 The employer would need to prove that the reason or principal reason for the changes is not the business transfer.

 But, there are scenarios in which contractual changes can be made.
 These include scenarios such as the changes being permitted by the contract itself, or due to external factors such as company structure issues, technological issues involving equipment and affecting day-to-day business, or economic factors impacting on company performance.

 It’s important to seek legal advice in this instance.